sgbyteninja/sentiment_analysis_customer_reviews/README.md

 - A batch size of 8
 - Early stopping based on evaluation loss

+The model training and Evaluation was conducted in [Google Colab](https://colab.research.google.com/drive/1f448qyenngeujyvWKleprM5Mt_fbRfO2?usp=sharing), where the full training notebook is available for review and reproduction.

 ## Model Evaluation

 After training, the model is evaluated using the following metrics: